System Shock (2023 video game): First attempt at development, initial Kickstarter

+Second attempt at development, move to Unreal Engine and focus on "reboot"

 During the 2017 Game Developers Conference, Nightdive Studios announced they would move development from Unity to Unreal Engine 4, with director Jason Fader saying "Unity is not a great engine to use if you want to make an FPS on console".
 Fader cited issues related to a combination of fidelity, cross-platform support, content pipelines and performance issues as the reason for the switch.
-Fader also clarified that they now considered the game a more "faithful reboot" than a remaster; the game's story, character, weapons, levels, and enemies remained as in the original game, but they were applying "modern design principles" to rework some of these and add in others to make the game more playable for current audiences.
+Fader also clarified that they now considered the game a more "faithful reboot" than a remake; the game's story, character, weapons, levels, and enemies remained as in the original game, but they were applying "modern design principles" to rework some of these and add in others to make the game more playable for current audiences.
 Fader offered one example in level design, calling the original System Shock's maps a "product of the time" which did not age well; while somewhat fixed to the level's layout, the team was able to open up some areas and remove unnecessary mazes to make the game more interesting for players.
-Fader offered that while the story remains beat-for-beat, the team had added Chris Avellone to change some of the dialog and to fix some of the plot holes from the original game.
+The team had also added Chris Avellone to change some of the dialog and to fix some of the plot holes from the original game, although the story remained identical.
+In June 2020, when asked if Chris Avellone was still involved with the game after sexual misconduct allegations arose, CEO Stephen Kick revealed that Avellone had not been involved with the game since 2017, and his contributions were not used.

 In mid-February 2018, Nightdive announced that development of System Shock was put on hold.
 CEO Stephen Kick stated "I have put the team on a hiatus while we reassess our path so that we can return to our vision.
 We are taking a break, but not ending the project.
 System Shock is going to be completed and all of our promises fulfilled."
 Kick explained that as the project had shifted from a remake to a reboot, they "strayed" from the core concepts of the original game, and found they needed a larger budget.
 Nightdive's director of business development Larry Kuperman said they had approached publishing partners to fund the expanded effort, but could not obtain this additional support.
 Kick opted to put the project on hold, reassigning the team to other projects in the interim.
-Speaking at the Game Developers Conference in March 2018, Kick and Kuperman explained that because of the feature creep, a newly assembled team had restarted the game's development, staying focused on the promises of what they would deliver during the Kickstarter, and that they were now looking towards a 2020 release.
-The refocusing of the game also helped them to engage with interested publishing partners who were more amenable to supporting them.